DataBassGit/AgentForge/docs/Agents/AgentPrompts.md

 ```

 - `{your thoughts here}` and `{your response here}` are not valid variable names and will remain in the prompt.

-Certainly!
-Here's the updated documentation section reflecting the changes:

 ---